Get to know the WeedWise program, through our people!

 A12.
 The ability to control time.
 There are just too many things to do, and not enough hours in the day to accomplish them all.

 Q13.
 Why should folks care about invasive weeds?

 A13.
 Invasive weeds impact nearly every part of our lives whether we realize it or not.
 Invasive weeds increase the cost of our food and natural resources, they alter our natural landscapes and alter how we move and interact with the world around us.
 The real problem is that their impact has become so pervasive in these modern times, that we often fail to recognize these impacts.

 Q14.
 What activities or hobbies do you enjoy doing in your spare time?

 Q14.
-My favorite activity is spending time with my two young boys.
+My favorite activity is spending time with my wife and two boys.
 As a result, I spend too much time watching cartoons and playing with legos, but any time spent with my family is time well spent.

 Q15.
 What WeedWise activity or project are you most excited about in the coming year?